mehakarya/enigma-machine/README.md

 * Only alphabetical characters will be read - any punctuation, spaces or special characters will be ignored.

 ## Disclaimers
 For the purposes of this project, users can only select the starting positions of the rotors.
-The rotor order is 'I, II, III', the ring settings are hard-coded as '01-A' and there is no plugboard.
+The rotor order is 'I, II, III', the reflector in use is Reflector B, the ring settings are hard-coded as '01-A' and there is no plugboard.

 ## Acknowledgements
 I want to acknowledge the following resources -